 FinREC feels that banks should be careful in considering all the specific circumstances surrounding their sales of nonfinancial assets, as laws and regulations may result in banks retaining the risks and benefits of property ownership, thus preventing full transfer of ownership.

-Related RevenueHub Articles: Determining the Transfer of Control
+Related RevenueHub Articles:

 It is likely that many other issues and questions will arise for depository & lending institutions as entities adopt ASC 606.
 This article serves as a base reference point for your research into some of the focal issues anticipated by industry experts.
 Similar industry-specific issues, discussions, and resources are available on the RevenueHub site for major industries identified by the AICPA.
 Click on the following link for a list of these articles: Industry-Specific Issues.